akyoto/q/docs/readme.md

 ### Any debugging tools?

-The compiler has verbose output showing how it understands the program code using `--ssa` and `--asm` flags.
+The compiler has verbose output showing how it understands the program code using `-ssa` and `-asm` flags.
 If that doesn't reveal any bugs, you can also use the excellent [blinkenlights](https://justine.lol/blinkenlights/) from Justine Tunney to step through the x86-64 executables one instruction at a time.

 ### Is there an IRC channel?